UAL-RE/ReQUIAM/README.md

 there are additional scripts for handling.
 One of those pertains to overriding default changes (e.g., a user's quota, involvement with a specific portal).
 To this end, the `user_update` script should be used.
 It has several features:
- 1. It can add a given user to a specific group and also remove it from its previous group assignment
+ 1. It can add a number of users to a specific group and also remove them from its previous group assignment(s)
  2. It will update the appropriate CSV files.
 This ensures that the changes stay when the automated script `script_run` is executed.
  3. It has the ability to move a user to the "main" or "root" portal
  4. It has a number of built-in error handling to identify possible input error.
     This includes:
-      a.
-A username that is not valid
+       - A username that is not valid
-      b.
-A Grouper group that does not exist
+       - A Grouper group that does not exist
-      c.
-Prevent any action if the user belongs to the specified group
+       - Prevent any action if the user belongs to the specified group

 Execution can be done as follows: